sourcegraph/about/blogposts/2021/how-to-deconstruct-the-monolith.md

 *   A gift card redemption service in an e-commerce application
 *   A corporate subscription management service for a video streaming platform

 If running in the cloud, consider building initial microservices using services such as [AWS Lambda](https://aws.amazon.com/lambda/), [Azure Functions](https://azure.microsoft.com/en-us/services/functions), or [Firebase Functions](https://firebase.google.com/products/functions).
-These products implement function as a service (FAAS), a type of serverless computing that allows applications to run in a cloud computing execution model without a need for server provisioning and management.
+These products implement function as a service (FaaS), a type of serverless computing that allows applications to run in a cloud computing execution model without a need for server provisioning and management.

 Cloud functions can ease development efforts in transitioning to microservices.
-With FAAS and serverless computing, we can run backend code without managing our server systems or applications — giving us time to adapt to the microservices approach.
+With FaaS and serverless computing, we can run backend code without managing our server systems or applications—giving us time to adapt to the microservices approach.
 Meanwhile, operations teams can gradually build out and scale a microservice-friendly architecture.

 ## Step 2: Separate high-traffic services